nventive/Cartography/README.md

 ## Features

 ### DynamicMap
-1. `Show Map` : Show a interactive map on screen
+1. `Show Map` : Show a interactive map on screen.
-   - `Google Map` : Show Google Map on screen available for UWP, IOS, Android(native)
+   - `Google Map` : Show Google Map on screen available for UWP, iOS, Android(native).
-   - `IOS Map` : Show Apple Map on screen available only on IOS(native)
+   - `IOS Map` : Show Apple Map on screen available only on iOS(native).
-   - `Bing Map` : Show Bing Map on screen available only on UWP(native)
+   - `Bing Map` : Show Bing Map on screen available only on UWP(native).

 2. `Show user location` : Show the user location on the map.